SUSE/DeepSea/NFS-Ganesha.md

 ### Examples ###
 * Ganesha role with both Ceph and RGW on same node.
-  - Assign roles: ganesha,rgw and mds to nodes in cluster.
+  - Assign roles: ganesha, rgw and mds to nodes in cluster.
   - Define [rgw users](#custom-roles)
   - Run the stages upto 4.
   You should see ganesha server running on single node with both FSALs.